MetaMask/post-message-stream/README.md

   target: 'streamB', // This must match the `name` of the other side.

-  // Adding `targetWindow` below already ensures that we will only be
+  // Adding `targetWindow` below already ensures that we will only _send_
-  // communicating with `iframeB`, but this illustrates the principle.
+  // messages to `iframeB`, but we need to specify its origin as well to ensure
+  // that we only _receive_ messages from `iframeB`.
   targetOrigin: new URL(iframeB.src).origin,

-  // We have to specify the content window of `iframeB` as the target.
+  // We have to specify the content window of `iframeB` as the target, or it
+  // won't receive our messages.
   targetWindow: iframeB.contentWindow,
 });